userstanislav/speedometer/readme.md

 - **Platform Limitation:** Originally intended for QNX platform, but also intended for Linux due to the absence of QNX OS.
 Hence, POSIX queues were used instead of the QNX message API.
 - **Namespaces:** Not implemented to condense code and enhance readability.
+- **Interfaces:** Not used as well as polymorphism to simplify demo.
 - **Unit Tests:** Not implemented.
 - **Settings:** Not implemented.
 - **Logging:** Not implemented.